 The Queering Cancer origin story

-The healthcare communications company Bird Comm supported the design and implementation of QC’s website and social media platforms.
+The healthcare communications company Bird Comm supported the initial design and implementation of QC’s website and social media platforms.
 Mary Morgan, a lesbian living with multiple myeloma in British Columbia became the founding community partner with QC and prominent guiding voice in its aims and ethos.
-We were soon joined by Kim Meeking and later by additional community partners and people with lived experience Laura Imayoshi and Tristan Bilash.
-Between us the QC team identifies as lesbian, bisexual, queer, gay, cis, and transgender.
+We were soon joined by Kim Meeking and later by additional community partners and people with lived experience, Laura Imayoshi and Tristan Bilash.

 You can read more about our work and how we make a difference in our CIHR funded impact evaluation, published in 2024.